-When rain falls, a portion of the rainwater accumulates as groundwater by soaking into the ground, infiltrating soil and rock.
+When rain falls, a portion of the rainwater accumulates as groundwater by infiltrating into the subsurface.
 The accumulation of groundwater in pore spaces of sediments and bedrock creates sources of usable water, which flows in response to external forces.
 Groundwater eventually reappears at the surface in springs, swamps, stream and river beds, or pumped wells.
 Thus, groundwater is a reservoir for which the primary input is recharge from infiltrating rainwater and whose output is discharge to springs, swamps, rivers, streams, and wells.